tylerlong/markdown-plus/README.md

     - remove indentation, issue disappears
 - keyboard shortcuts, such as Cmd-B
 - Vim commands, such as :wq
-- Keybinding, such as Vim, Emacs
 - Load editor refs, such as keybinding, theme, font-size
-- Find and replace